 Elements of Colt’s business are ISO 27001 certified and Colt expects the Supplier to operate in line with this standard.
 In general, the Supplier shall ensure that it adheres to Colt’s policy and procedures on security, health and safety whilst in attendance at Colt/Colt customers sites, and in accessing Colt systems or information.

-Colt looks to supply chain as a key area through which to secure sustainability and requires the supplier to take these issues seriously by abiding by relevant international, European or national standards or commitments and being able to prove its sustainability credentials if asked.
+Colt looks to its supply chain as a key area through which to secure sustainability and requires its suppliers to take these issues seriously by abiding by relevant international, European or national standards or commitments and being able to provide evidence of its compliance with such standards, if requested.

 The supplier shall respect the UN Universal Declaration of Human Rights and ILO Conventions and comply with national human rights and employment legislation.
 As a minimum, the Supplier shall uphold the following standards in its own organisation and work to do so within the supply chain:

 The Supplier shall act responsibly towards the environment and provide data on the environment footprint of their production processes and their products and services upon request.
-The Supplier is encouraged to adopt the principle of continuous improvement in regards to the environment sustainability of its products.
-Colt is keen to learn about relevant developments from the Supplier and to share experience in this area.
+The Supplier is encouraged to adopt the principle of continuous improvement with regard to the environmental sustainability of its products.
+Colt is keen to learn about relevant developments from its Suppliers and to share experiences in this area.

 The Supplier is expected to self-monitor its compliance with this Code.
-In the first instance, known or potential breaches should be reported to the Supplier’s Colt procurement contract.
+In the first instance, known or potential breaches should be reported to the Supplier’s Colt procurement contact.

-If the Supplier believes that is inappropriate to raise a concern to Procurement, it may report it directly to the Colt Corporate Compliance Committee, which assesses matters of legal and regulatory compliance and proper business conduct.
-The Compliance Committee can be contacted:
+Alternatively, the Supplier may report it directly to the Colt Corporate Compliance Committee, which assesses matters of legal and regulatory compliance and proper business conduct.
+The Corporate Compliance Committee can be contacted:

-• By writing to The corporate Compliance Committee, c/o The Company Secretary, Colt Technology Services Group Limited, Colt House, 20 Great Eastern Street, London, EC2A 3EH.
+- By writing to The Corporate Compliance Committee, c/o The Company Secretary, Colt Technology Services Group Limited, Colt House, 20 Great Eastern Street, London, EC2A 3EH, United Kingdom.